truenas/documentation/content/SCALE/SCALETutorials/Network/ManageNetworkSettingsHA.md

 {{< enterprise >}}
-The instructions in the article only apply to SCALE Enterprise (HA) systems.
+The instructions in the article only applies to SCALE Enterprise (HA) systems.
 {{< /enterprise >}}

 {{< include file="/_includes/EnterpriseHANetworkIPs.md" type="page" >}}